codewitharafath6688/Assignment-06/README.md

                 Yet in the dark, the stars still glow, A gentle guide for hearts that roam.
         `
-        string concatenation => not easily can write multi line text
+  String concatenation => not easily can write multi line text

         let poem1 = 'A quiet breeze, a fleeting song, \n' + 'The day is short, the night is long. \n' +